Resignation Letter Due to Travelling Abroad (14 Samples)

 It is an official letter you hand over to your employer to inform them of your resignation due to traveling abroad.
 It is an essential document that will be required to make sure you leave an organization on a positive note.
 It’s important to behave professionally, therefore this letter acts as a way to notify your boss of your resignation officially.

-You should outline why you’re leaving, when you’re leaving, and what you’ll do to facilitate the transition process.
+You should outline why you’re leaving when you’re leaving, and what you’ll do to facilitate the transition process.
 This leaves your employer with the time and ability to calmly find a replacement and prevents your coworkers from being overloaded with excess work.
-If you’re not sure of how to correctly draft this resignation letter, you can either continue reading ahead to find out or consider using the sample letters given below.
+If you’re not sure of how to correctly draft this letter, you can either continue reading ahead to find out or consider using the sample letters given below.
 This will help you save time and effort.

 Pre-Considerations

-Before starting to draft your resignation letter, there are a few considerations to take into account.
+Before starting to draft your letter, there are a few considerations to take into account.
 You have to make sure that the letter is both professional and positively written.

 To do so, make sure to take the following steps: